-To accomplish this, E4X modifies the semantics of the call expression to invoke the operation CallMethod.
+To accomplish this, E4X modifies the semantics of the call expression to invoke the operation CallMethod (see section 10.2.2.1).

-When the operation GetMethod is called with a single parameter r, it first checks to see if r is a Reference.
+When the operation CallMethod is called with a single parameter r, it first checks to see if r is a Reference.
 If it is not, it attempts to call r as a function.
-However, if r is a Reference, it extracts the base and property-name from the Reference r.
-Then, GetMethod calls the Object [[Get]] method to retrieve the property of the base object with the given property-name.
+However, if r is a Reference, it extracts the base and property name from the Reference r.
+Then, CallMethod calls the Object [[Get]] method to retrieve the property of the base object with the given property name.
 Note: The XML and XMLList [[Get]] method is never called for method lookup.

-If no such property exists and base is an XMLList of size 1, GetMethod delegates the method invocation to the single property it contains.
+If no such property exists and base is an XMLList of size 1, CallMethod delegates the method invocation to the single property it contains.
 This treatment intentionally blurs the distinction between atomic objects and XMLLists of size 1.

-If no such property exists and base is an XML value containing no XML valued children (i.e., an attribute, leaf node or element with simple content), GetMethod attempts to delegate the method lookup to the string value contained in the leaf node.
+If no such property exists and base is an XML object containing no XML valued children (i.e., an attribute, leaf node or element with simple content), CallMethod attempts to delegate the method lookup to the string value contained in the leaf node.
 This treatment allows users to perform operations directly on the value of a leaf node without having to explicitly select it.
 For example,